-The Academic Affairs Office works with faculty, staff, and students to maintain and improve the quality of the students' educational experience and the quality of academic support services at the University.
-The Office also serves as the focal point for dialog in the formulation and maintenance of University policies, procedures, and guidelines for all academic affairs of the University.
+The Academic Affairs Office works with faculty, staff and students to maintain and improve the quality of students' educational experiences and academic support services at the University.
+The office also serves as the focal point for dialogue in the formulation and maintenance of University policies, procedures and guidelines for all academic affairs of the University.

 Our goals are: